Schneemann84/ProceduralTerrainGen/README.md

 This project is being created as a hobby project with the goal to create huge worlds without unloading anything in view of the player and instead get rid of detail of the terrain as you get further away.
 After this is created it may be incorporated into a game with an undecided theme and style.

 ### How to use
-- To use this add the scripts to your unity assets
+- Add the scripts to your unity assets
-- Create a new empty object in your scene
+- Create a new empty object in your scene with any name
-- Drag the script into the new object
+- Drag the script into the new object you have created
 - Change the settings of the script to your liking in the inspector

+#### Settings
+- X Size: The number of squares created in the X axis
+- Z Size: The number of squares created in the Z axis

 # Version Changelogs